ruuda/blog/posts/build-system-insights.md

 Ergonomics
 ----------

-**Performance is a feature.**<br>
+**Performance is a feature, startup time matters.**<br>
-Startup time matters.
+A common operation during development is rebuilding after a small change.
+For this use case it is crucial to quickly determine the build steps to perform.
-The overhead of interpreters or just in time compilers can be significant, and the design of the build language affects how quickly a build can start.
+The overhead of interpreters or just in time compilers can be significant, and the design of the build language affects how quickly a build can start as well.

 My experience with Bazel is that although it builds large projects quickly, it is slow to start.